Use library resources to search for the articles, books, and other sources of information that you need.

 Focused Research Question = What design principles used by Frank Lloyd Wright are common in contemporary homes?

-The Summon search box below, searches over almost all of the library's journal articles, book, ebook, films, and other resources.
+The Summon link below, searches over almost all of the library's journal articles, book, ebook, films, and other resources.
 For more databases for a specific topics try our Research Guides.